 Having touched on the taste of the coffee inside capsules in the last part of this series, in this edition we’re looking at the impact coffee pods have on the environment.

-In a world of edible cutlery and wood fibre beer bottles (promised by Carlsberg but not yet released), you might be wondering why manufacturers haven’t come up with a biodegradable alternative to plastic or aluminium pods?
+In a world of edible cutlery and wood fibre beer bottles (promised by Carlsberg but not yet released), you might be wondering why manufacturers haven’t come up with a biodegradable alternative to plastic or aluminium pods yet.
 The nature of the brewing process means that pods need to be strong enough to withstand immense heat and pressure, but is it impossible to brew a pod coffee in a more environmentally-friendly manner?

 “No matter what they say about recycling, those things will never be recyclable.
 The plastic is a specialized plastic made of four different layers.”